 - Intermunicipal services such as recreation, emergency services etc.

 It's critical to include the community and affected stakeholders in planning for the future.
 We need your help to understand the conditions along and nearby the municipal boundary.

 The input you provide at the session will help us determine where there may be potential opportunities to achieve an efficient approach for future intermunicipal service options and development.

 Thank you to all participants who contributed feedback through the stakeholder meetings, open house and online survey.
 The feedback is helping to inform the creation of the Intermunicipal Development Plans.
-A summary of the engagement is available here.
+A summary of the engagement (PDF) is available online .

 Public hearings will be held in fall 2018.

 We are nearing the final stages of the Intermunicipal Development Plan project.
 Over the past year we have carried out much background research, developed focus topics, connected with important stakeholders and engaged the public.
 A summary of the engagement is available here: